All Episodes

 He was there two days before that.

-That's that's all we know for now.
+That's all they know for now.

 Right.

-So so exactly.
+So exactly.

 So you'd have to look, okay, who was there?

-Can you pinpoint when there was a search of the area, a scan of the area, people walking around when you knew it wasn't there, so you can try to narrow it down when it was put there, right?
+Can you pinpoint when there was a search of the area, a scan of the area, people walking around when you knew it wasn't there?

-I would try not to say, okay, well, look, obviously it's not the Biden, we gotta go talk to him.
+I would try not to say, okay, well, look, obviously it's Hunter Biden.

-I would actually prefer, I would order, if I'm running the investigation, that we do it very methodically and not narrow it down to any one person, so there's no argument about there being a rush to judgment or anything like that, and go where the data leads you.
+I would actually prefer, I would order, if I'm running the investigation, that we do it very methodically and not narrow it down to any one person.

 And the first place you'd go is you'd stop pulling all the video because that's really what's going to solve this.

-And then, as I said, the phones and then interviews, you know, start separating people and talking to them before everybody gets their story straight, and you should be able to solve this.
+And then, as I said, the phones and then interviews, you know, start separating people and talking to them before everybody gets their story straight.

-The means to solve this are there, they should be able to roll this thing up and they should be able to roll it up quickly.
+They should be able to roll this thing up and they should be able to roll it up quickly.

-How do you how do you see it playing out?
+How do you see it playing out?

-Um I think Linda did actually, she told me to ask that question.
+She told me to ask that question.

 Yeah, no, it's a good question.

-I think what may have happened here is somebody entered the White House with it and then realized, oh God, I got this on me.
+I think what may have happened here is somebody entered the White House with it and then realized, oh, God, I got this on me.

 Let me ditch it.

-And uh somebody ditched it in an area.
+And somebody ditched it in an area.

-If it if what they're telling if the facts are accurate, you know, if what they're telling us is true, that it was found in an area that's heavily trafficked, and you know, I'm sorry to say that, but I'm skeptical.
+If the facts are accurate, if what they're telling us is true, that it was found in an area that's heavily trafficked.

-I've just I've lost all faith in what I hear coming out of this White House.
+I've just, I've lost all faith in what I hear coming out of this White House.

 I can't take them at their word.

-After crossfire hurricane, the journal report and some of this stuff, our worst fears have become realized, and so I find it very difficult to take them at their word.
+After cross-fire hurricane, the journal report, and some of this stuff, our worst fears have become realized.

-The weaponization of the Department of Justice, FBI, Paul's polls show that you're not alone, Paul, that the majority of Americans, a solid majority, simply don't have trust in these institutions that we would ever dream of not trusting.
+The weaponization of the Department of Justice, FBI, Paul's polls show that you're not alone, Paul, that the majority of Americans, a solid majority, simply don't have trust in these institutions that we would ever dream of not not trusting.

-And we're talking to Paul Morrow right now, he's a retired MYPD inspector, attorney, and founder of opsdesk.org.
+He's a retired MYPD inspector, attorney, and founder of OpsDesk.org.

-We saw horrific, horrific weekend.
+We saw a horrific, horrific weekend.

-And and that's uh a relative term these days, because it seems like every weekend's a horrific weekend in this country, particularly in in cities like Chicago, uh, Minneapolis, Atlanta, you could go down the line, but they were just mass shootings everywhere.
+And that's a relative term these days because it seems like every weekend's a horrific weekend in this country, particularly in cities like Chicago, Minneapolis, Atlanta.

 And I just wonder, is this the new normal?

-And and why are we at this point?
+And why are we at this point?

 Is it because of district attorneys ultimately being too soft, not enforcing the law?